demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 #### System Processing Failed Event

-To model the unhadled exception while processing a message from OMS, let's add new event name `:system/processing-failed`.
+To model the unhandled exception while processing a message from OMS, let's add a new event name `:system/processing-failed`.

 ```clojure
 ; src/wheel/middleware/event.clj